CMake Save

 There are two ways for building CMake under Windows:

 1. Compile with MSVC from VS 2015 or later.
 You need to download and install a binary release of CMake.
 You can get these releases from the CMake Download Page.
-Then proceed with the instructions below for Building CMake with CMake.
+Then proceed with the instructions above for Building CMake with CMake.

 2. Bootstrap with MinGW under MSYS2.
 Download and install MSYS2_.
 Then install the required build tools::